Fruit Picking in NSW: Where to Go With Kids

 Bookings required: Yes.
 Bookings open in mid-November

 Feel like picking cherries?
-You can pick cherries during the summer at Roth Family Orchard in early December with bookings opening mid-November.
+You can pick cherries during the summer at Roth Family Orchard in late November / early December with bookings opening mid-November 2026.
 They are open for pick-your-own cherries most mornings in season and recommend coming early in the morning before the heat sets in.
 You’ll need to make a booking.
 There are different varieties of cherries to choose from.
 You can pick the Merchants cherries early in the season while Simone cherries are the main crop.

 If you don’t mind a drive, head to Young, the cherry capital of Australia.
 It’s the home of the National Cherry Festival, held in early December.
 There are more than a dozen orchards in which you can pick your own cherries from mid-November onward until late December (weather dependent).
 Some of the orchards require bookings while others you can wander straight in and start picking or just buy a box of cherries.
 Check out the Young Visitor Information Centre for more details on individual orchards.